 Formatting for Snippets vs Formatting for AI Synthesis

 Formatting matters in both traditional and AI search optimization, but with different goals.
 Traditional SEO formats content to win featured snippets – those answer boxes at the top of search results.
-This usually means:- Writing direct answers to common questions
+This usually means:

 - Using structured data and FAQ schema